Web3 Employee Token Grant Structuring: Allocation, Vesting, Lockups (2026)

 Web3 Employee Token Grant Structuring: Allocation, Vesting, Lockups

-A token grant is not a number you airdrop — it is a designed instrument.
-Get the vesting, the lockup, or the tax-timing lever wrong and you create accounting noise, a retention failure, or a tax bill on tokens that never vested.
-This guide is the levers, each an adviser question.
+A token grant is not a number you airdrop into a wallet; it is a designed instrument.
+Get the vesting, the lockup, or the tax-timing lever wrong and you produce accounting noise, a retention failure, or a tax bill on tokens that never vested.
+This is the cornerstone guide for the token-compensation cluster: the four levers that define a grant, how each one feeds the accounting, and why every one of them is a question for legal and tax advisers.
+The narrower pieces, the vesting and cliff recognition, the withholding mechanics, and the French BSPCE comparison, build on the design decisions set out here.

-• Four levers: allocation, vesting schedule, lockup (separate from vesting), early-tax election (US 83(b)-type — not universal).
+• A token grant turns on four levers: the allocation, the vesting schedule, the lockup (which is separate from vesting), and any early-tax election (a US 83(b)-type concept that is not universal).

-• Lockup ≠ vesting — vesting is the earning condition; lockup is a transfer restriction that can run beyond vesting.
+• A lockup is not vesting.
+Vesting is the earning condition; a lockup is a transfer restriction that can run beyond vesting.

-• An 83(b)-type election is US-specific, strict-deadline, risky — not a universal mechanism; jurisdiction-specific.
+• An 83(b)-type election is US-specific, carries a strict deadline and real risk, and is not a universal mechanism.

-• Structure drives accounting — schedule = recognition profile (IFRS 2 over service period; graded = sub-awards).
+• Structure drives the accounting: the schedule sets the recognition profile (IFRS 2 over the service period; graded vesting as sub-awards).

 The four levers